still a young child in Poland, St. Maximilian Kolbe (8 January 1894 -

 through thy hands that all graces come to us from the most Sacred Heart

 V. Allow me to praise thee O Sacred Virgin.

 R. Give me strength against thy enemies.

 If the steps

-are followed, a Plenary Indulgence
+above are followed, a Plenary Indulgence

 Finally, wear the Miraculous Medal

 Once the consecration is complete, continue to build up your trust of

-become a good child of Mary.
+help you become a good child of Mary.